iPad mini 2 review

 iPad mini 2 iSight camera

 The iSight camera in the Retina mini is the same 5 megapixel, backside illuminated (BSI), five-element, hybrid IR, f/2.4 aperture as the original.
 What has changed is the Apple A7 processor, and the image signal processor (ISP) inside it.
 It's two generations ahead in terms of imaging technology, which includes smarter auto white balance, focus, exposure, face-detection, and more.
 In daylight, when the sun is flooding it with photons, there's not much if any difference.
 When it comes to low-light, however, the A7 ISP pulls a little more detail out of the darkness, same as the iPad Air, but certainly nowhere near as good as the superior optics in the iPhone 5s.

 For macros, the the A7's ISP again produces noticeably better results than last year's original iPad mini, on par with the iPad Air.
 While noisier than the more powerful iPhone 5s camera, thanks to annoying glitches that remain in the iPhone macro focus system, the iPads manage to resolve their photos better as well.

 High dynamic range (HDR), which merges multiple exposures to pull more detail out of both highlights and shadows alike, varies little across the board.
-The Retina iPad mini and iPad Air are slightly better than the original iPad mini, but not exceptionally so.
+The iPad mini 2 and iPad Air are slightly better than the original iPad mini, but not exceptionally so.
 Even the iPhone 5s, while producing much larger, much cleaner images, doesn't pull staggeringly more image information.

 Video is the same story.
 In daylight, there's no difference.
 In low light, it's better but still noisy, especially compared to the iPhone 5s.
 Dual mics do make for better audio quality, but likewise arent up to the same standard as the triple mics and beam-forming in the iPhone 5s.